 As a new business owner, just like everything else, there is fine print and it often isn’t discussed.

-The fine print tells you owning your own business is harder than you could ever imagine, lonely, full of self-doubt, wracked with money problems, and endless hours must be invested.
+The fine print tells you owning your own business is harder than you could ever imagine.
+It can be lonely, full of self-doubt, wracked with money problems, and endless hours must be invested.

 As small business owners, we have learned it is a heck of a lot harder than you think it will be.
 We’re talking tears and screaming fits kind of hard.
 You are wearing all the hats, trying to grow the business while managing the business on a tight budget.